 UPCOMING

-Applications are open for this 7-day sesshin, which will be led by Sante Roshi.
-Last date for applications is 30 March.
+Applications are open for this 7 day sesshin, which will be led by Sante Roshi.
+Last date for applications is 1 February.

 Zen practice